TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Image credit: @sereann via Instagram

 The Leong San See Temple, or Dragon Mountain Temple in Mandarin, is another monumental place of worship to visit when you’re touring Little India.
-It’s located just a 3-minute walk from the aforementioned Sri Veeramakaliamman Temple, perhaps a testament to the multi-religious nature of Singapore.
+It’s located around a 14-minute walk from the aforementioned Sri Veeramakaliamman Temple, and a 4-minute walk from the Sri Srinivasa Perumal Temple – the starting point for devotees during Thaipusam – and perhaps a testament to the multi-religious nature of Singapore.

-It’s a Buddhist temple established all the way back in 1917 by Reverend Chun Wu, who sheltered and took care of the sick on the temple’s grounds.
+This Buddhist temple was established all the way back in 1917 by Reverend Chun Wu, who sheltered and took care of the sick on the temple’s grounds.
 Modelled after a Chinese-style palace, one of the temple’s striking features is its roof, which is adorned with dragons and a pearl seemingly set ablaze.

 The interior of the temple is also decorated ornately, with figurines and sculptures of various deities neatly displayed around the premises.
 Don’t let its seemingly small exterior fool you, the temple’s actually pretty expansive.
 In the middle of the temple stands a majestic pagoda, and there’s a fish pond complete with a bridge near the back.

-Visitors to the temple have noted that the Leong San See Temple is particularly tranquil, and is maintained by friendly and helpful staff, making it an ideal spot to do some soul-searching.
-Entry is free, and when you plan to visit, head down in modest attire.
+Visitors to the temple have noted that the Leong San See Temple is particularly tranquil and is maintained by friendly and helpful staff, making it an ideal spot for some soul-searching.
+Entry is free, and when you plan to visit, remember to dress modestly.

 Leong San See Temple (龍山寺)